sebhildebrandt/koa-ip-geo/README.md

 > **Notice:**
 > CIDR notation (e.g. `x.x.x.x/18`) is not supported at the moment.

-If you only pass one single IP adress, you can pass a string instead of an array - like { whiteListIP: '192.168.0.*' }

 ##### Country Codes

 Please use the [ISO 3166-2 country code][iso3166-2-url] like 'US', 'UK', ....